 The City Records Center in downtown Los Angeles is an immense repository where 150 years' worth of city documents is held.
 Amid the 47,500 square feet of cardboard crates filled with paperwork and other bureaucratic detritus lies a vast collection of photographs taken by Los Angeles police officers and criminologists.
-Many of these images come from the Special Investigations Division, the nation's oldest crime lab, which was established in the 1920s.
+Many of these images come from the Scientific Investigation Division, the nation's oldest crime lab, which was established in the 1920s.
 It is estimated that there are over one million images in storage.

 In 2001, a convergence of interests brought Merrick Morton, a photographer and LAPD reserve officer, together with the adjutant to Chief of Police Bernard C. Parks, Lieutenant John Thomas, who has researched and written articles on LAPD history.
 Morton had been searching for LAPD photographs for an exhibition he was planning at Fototeka, the gallery he owned with his wife, Robin Blackman.
 After searching the Los Angeles Police Historical Society's collection and not finding what he was looking for, he approached Lt.
 Thomas to help him gain access to the records department, where he was convinced he would find the sought-after images.
 Thomas brought Morton's request to Parks, who was happy to oblige.